ZdenekSrotyr/release-notes-generator/README.md

    - Prevents duplicate release notes when running the tool multiple times

 3. **Incremental Processing**:
-   - With `--since-last-run`, only processes new tags since the last execution
+   - The tool automatically processes new tags since the last execution
    - Efficiently handles new tags without reprocessing existing ones

 This approach ensures that the release notes are meaningful and represent actual changes in the codebase.